nephoseu/20250120-Azure101-igpavl/Labs/LAB_02_managing_azure.md

     >**Note**: Wait until the resource group is created.
 This should take less than a minute.

-1. Repeat for "Test" and deploy to North Europe
+1. Repeat for "rgTest" and deploy to North Europe

 </details>
 <br/><br/>